 - Independent Contractors can choose to register with the RI Department of Labor for consulting work provided at a lesser dollar amount.
 However, Brown requires that this registration be completed for consulting work performed for more than 30 days and in excess of $5,000.
 This practice supports the University’s efforts to make an appropriate determination of the proper status of the consultant (independent contractor vs. employee).

 - Automobile Liability.
-If the supplier’s use of a vehicle is integral to the work performed for or services provided to the University, the following limits of automobile liability insurance are required:
+If the supplier’s use of a vehicle is integral to the work performed for or services provided to the University or the supplier will drive onto University spaces such as the Main Green or parking areas, the following limits of automobile liability insurance are required:

 - Bodily injury and property damage,